 In the late '70s, Darcy gained employment as a Supervisor for Metro Dade County.
 He immediately became involved with establishing a Supervisory Union, recognizing the benefits of being in a union at Pan Am and wanting the voice and security a union contract brings.
 As a charter member, Darcy held the title of President for 16 years.
-He was instrumental in affiliating the Supervisors Association with OPE1U.
+He was instrumental in affiliating the Supervisors Association with OPEIU.
 Starting with a unit of about 500 members and bringing it to where it stands today: a multi-county and municipality Local that represents more than 5,000 Supervisory and Professional employees.

-Upon retiring from Metro Dade County; Darcy became part of the OPEIU staff.
+Upon retiring from Metro Dade County, Darcy became part of the OPEIU staff.
 As Regional Director for the State of Florida he found his home as a grassroots organizer leading efforts around the state.
-His vision is to take the successful organizing principles used in South Florida and create strategic locals so the presence of OPEIU will be a force that is recognized and respected throughout the Sunshine State.
+His vision is to take the successful organizing princinternational Representatives and Organizers - the field staff - often spend up to seven days a week servicing the members of OPEIU.
+They frequently travel from state to state to negotiate contracts, argue arbitration cases and board hearings, lobby and work on legislative campaigns, and organize new members into local unions.
+They serve as the front line for the International Union, as a liaison to local unions and members.
+They are dedicated workers, concerned with the welfare of their members.